-We have been their for breakfast, coffee and dinner.
+We have been there for breakfast, coffee and dinner.
 Always friendly and great food with stunning outlook.

 I’ve used this cafe for breakfast, coffee and lunch a few times.
 The service is always friendly and welcoming and food fresh, well cooked and presented and locally sourced.
-The cafe is a effectively an hut ice-cream kiosk with an attached gazebo so considering the size of the kitchen it’s amazing how they get everything out so quickly.
-Seafood is great as are the salads.
-I’m told that it is open for dinner sometimes in summer, hope I can get in on the act.
+The cafe is a effectively a hut ice-cream kiosk with an attached gazebo, so considering the size of the kitchen, it’s amazing how they get everything out so quickly.
+Seafood is great, as are the salads.
+I’m told that it is open for dinner sometimes in summer.
+Hope I can get in on the act.

 We live in Goolwa and go to Bombora often.
 We have never been disappointed!
 In whale season they can be seen performing very close and what a way to spend time drinking a great coffee.
 The food is top qulaity, local and very fresh.
 Just wonderful.

 Cafe Bombora is a cute little kiosk right on the beach at Goolwa.
-The owner cooks up a storm in his tiny kitchen- Pot pie, freshest fish, delish salads, breakfasts with a twist all with great views, And its licensed too if you fancy a vino with your lunch.
-Summer surfers, winter whales (bring your binoculars) go for a walk along the beach!
-Its only open on Weekends and School Holidays.
+The owner cooks up a storm in his tiny kitchen.
+Pot pie, freshest fish, delish salads, breakfasts with a twist, all with great views, And it’s licensed too if you fancy a vino with your lunch.
+Summer surfers, winter whales (bring your binoculars) or go for a walk along the beach!
+It’s only open on weekends and school holidays.
 If you have pets you can sit at the outside tables in the sun or under the umbrellas.
 We take all our friends there, everyone has just loved it!

 Great spot in a very different little cafe run by the best seafood chef on the south coast.
 Sometimes closes during winter so check first.
 Lunches mainly in colder months but dinner on a summer’s night is a great experience.
 You’ll love it.

 We visited Bombora for lunch on a long weekend, after not being able to get a table for breakfast.
-The regular and specials menues offereda good range of food - baguettes, a plain burger ets -but the best choices were the 5 or 6 seafood dishes.
-In our group of eight we tried the salt and pepper squid and several of the fishes ,as well as a smoked chicken baguette and nugget and chips (yes, they have a kids menu).
+The regular and specials menus offered include a good range of food - baguettes, a plain burger etc -but the best choices were the 5 or 6 seafood dishes.
+In our group of eight, we tried the salt and pepper squid and several of the fishes ,as well as a smoked chicken baguette and nugget and chips (yes, they have a kids menu).
 All were tasty, well cooked and made of good quality ingredients - even the nuggets.
 Add a great location, decent small wine list and reasonable service and this place has a winning formula.

-Myself and 3 friends arrived without a booking on a busy Sunday dinner time and they found us a table, I think he was nearly going to say no!!
-Small menu of mostly fish, (smaller menu better food I think) $5 per person corkage for BYO.
+Myself and 3 friends arrived without a booking on a busy Sunday dinner time and they found us a table.
+I think he was nearly going to say no!!
+Small menu of mostly fish (smaller menu = better food I think). $5 per person corkage for BYO.
 Sensible portion sizes.
-A little pricey, but worth it.I would go again and recommend it too friends.
+A little pricey, but worth it.I would go again and recommend it to friends.

-A lovely suprise of a restaurant with great breakfast specials.
+A lovely surprise of a restaurant with great breakfast specials.
 The view is spectacular.
 Great coffee, friendly service and an amazing location.

 Cafe Bombora is one of those seaside ‘icecream shops’ which has matured into a cafe.
-When the weather is favourable the blinds are open and the sea breeze blows straight through the restaurant so for lovers of fresh air its literally a refreshing change.Ultra casual is the decor and theme.
+When the weather is favourable, the blinds are open and the sea breeze blows straight through the restaurant, so for lovers of fresh air it’s literally a refreshing change.Ultra casual is the decor and theme.
 It is the kind of place you can come straight to from a walk on the beach.Wine and beer is available with lunch.
 Breakfast is good with Eggs Benedict being a personal favourite.
 Local produce is used in the dishes.
-Lunches usually involve a ‘special’ on the chalk board, are quite nice and are served by casual dressed table staff.My one complaint is that its not open enough.
+Lunches usually involve a ‘special’ on the chalkboard, are quite nice and served by casual dressed table staff.My one complaint is that it’s not open enough.
 We pulled up this week on a Tuesday hoping to have a nice lunch on a sunny day and it was closed!
 I cannot understand businesses that operate with such odd hours.
 You will generally find it operational on a weekend though.

 I love this place.
 I am lucky enough to visit Goolwa regularly and walk up the beach to brunch at Cafe Bombora.
-How they produce such tasty food in such a confined space amazes me.The eating pavilion is a raised, covered platform and it’s deceptively cool on a hot day however if you are visiting during busy periods, you may need to sit alongside in the paved courtyardso take sunscreen (there are umbrellas).
-It’s adjacent to the main Goolwa Beach car park so you can generally park very coveniently and there are also washroom facilities in the immediate vicinity.
+How they produce such tasty food in such a confined space amazes me.The eating pavilion is a raised, covered platform and it’s deceptively cool on a hot day.
+However, if you are visiting during busy periods, you may need to sit alongside in the paved courtyardso take sunscreen (there are umbrellas).
+It’s adjacent to the main Goolwa Beach car park so you can generally park very conveniently and there are also washroom facilities in the immediate vicinity.
 Don’t overlook this place in Winter as they have weather-proof blinds installed to keep out cold weather.
 However, I believe it is only open Thurs - Mon normally and extended hours over the school holidays.
 Admittedly, it is sometimes hard to secure tables for a large group.There is a decent range to choose from with baguettes at approx $9, a kids menu (kids fish and chips $8), breakfast menu, all day menu and a specials board.
 My partner generally has the big breakfast ($14), followed by whitebait and aoili ($12).
-I’ve had the fresh and zingy zucchini patties ($14) as well as the Superbowl - seafood in a leek and pernod broth ($19) and on another occasion, the surfers seafood salad; the seafood, salad and dressing was delicious ($23.00).
+I’ve had the fresh and zingy zucchini patties ($14) as well as the Superbowl - seafood in a leek and pernod broth ($19) and on another occasion, the surfer’s seafood salad.
+The seafood, salad and dressing was delicious ($23.00).
 The coffee is of good quality and the staff are always warm and friendly.
 I have dropped in half a dozen times to date and the owner has always been actively involved in service and food prep.I can’t imagine visiting Goolwa without dropping in.